-"SQM - Sustainable Quality Management" is a coherent system for the conception, support, monitoring and evaluation of sustainable development processes, especially at the regional level (see www.sqm-praxis.net).
-The basic ideas originate from the EU research project INSURED.
-It has then been further developed through a series of European research, pilot and consultancy projects.
-An important feature in this context is that governance issues are explicitly addressed in the basic analysis framework.
-The SQM system includes concepts, methods and operational tools which have proved to be applicable and understandable in different European cultures.
-A "common language" facilitates the exchange of experiences and views between different contexts.
-Practical applications have shown that it is not always easy to introduce such a new management thinking in established administrative structures, but that it is possible to design operational tools which maintain the innovative and challenging character of the concept of Sustainable Development.
-Internet-based SQM software tools are being developed to support every step in the policy cycle.
+Sustainable Quality Management® (SQM) is a coherent system for the conception, management and evaluation of sustainable development processes which was developed in the course of a series of European research and consultancy projects.
+The SQM system includes concepts, methods and Internet-based tools which have proved to be applicable and comprehensible in different European cultures.
+A "common language" facilitates the exchange of experiences and views.
+Experiences to be presented include programming and evaluation of Structural Funds programmes.
+They show that it is not always easy to introduce such new management thinking in established administrative structures.
+However, SQM demonstrates that it is possible to successfully implement powerful tools which maintain the innovative and challenging character of the concept of Sustainable Development.